 |Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Internship programs at various schools and colleges provide students with opportunities to gain experience in their chosen profession before they graduate from college.
 Internships not only give students a chance to practice the skills acquired in the classroom but also help them strengthen their résumé and establish contacts in their professions.
-For further information on available opportunities, students should contact their respective schools and/or Career Development Services.
+For further information on available opportunities, students should contact their respective school or college.

 Michele O’Connor, Assistant Vice Provost for First-Year and Transfer Programs